 Navigating to the northern and eastern diamond marks on the map is straightforward.
-Reve remembers where they are and can lead the PCs to each location.
+Reve remembers where they are and can lead the heroes to each location.

 As he described, each location is a clearing near the base of the mountain.
 Each clearing contains a pile of fine, white marble rubble.
 What Reve did not notice was that the piles of rubble were once man-sized statues.
 Even a cursory glance spots the shapes of limbs, a chunk of torso, and even the remnants of angelic wings.
-An inspection reveals the statues were smashed with hammers and other blunt instruments.
+An IQ roll reveals the statues were smashed with hammers and other blunt instruments.

-An investigation and appropriate knowledge identifies the marble as Tuscan sculptor's marble, something not found in the Caribbean!
-A DC 15 INT (HISTORY) check can identify the artist of the sculptures.
+An CRITICAL CULTURE task identifies the marble as Tuscan sculptor's marble, something not found in the Caribbean!
+An EXTREME SUCCESS with the roll also identifies the artist behind the sculptures.
 The intricate details, obvious pathos, and baroque stylings are clearly the marks of the renowned sculptor Pierre Puget, King Louis XIV' renowned sculptor of Versailles.
-These works were commissioned for an incredibly high sum - at least 15,000 gold crowns apiece!
+These works were commissioned for an incredibly high sum - at least 250 crowns apiece!

-In the north clearing, a DC 10 WIS (PERCEPTION) check finds the head of the statue casually tossed into some brush nearby, alongside a bent bronze bow.
-A DC 12 INT (HISTORY) or similar check identifies the statue as that of Roman Cupid, the god of love in all of its many varieties.
+In the north clearing, a BASIC OBSERVATION task Finds the head of the statue casually tossed into some brush nearby, alongside a bent bronze bow.
+A CRITICAL CULTURE or similar roll identifies the statue as that of Roman Cupid, the god of love in all of its many varieties.
 Carved on Cupid's bow are the words "FOR DIAMONDS."